MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 ## Learn more with self-paced training

 + [Run container images in Azure Container Instances](https://learn.microsoft.com/training/modules/create-run-container-images-azure-container-instances/).
 Learn how Azure Container Instances can help you quickly deploy containers, how to set environment variables, and specify container restart policies.

-### Review
-In this lab, you have completed:
-- Deployed a Docker image by using the Azure Container Instance
-- Reviewed the functionality of the Azure Container Instance

 ### You have successfully completed the lab